stefanjudis/grunt-photobox/README.md

 #### options.indexPath
 Type: `String`
-Default value: `photoBox/`
+Default value: `photobox/`

 A string value that is used to set the path to the generated images and **index.html**.

-Per default the ```photoBox``` will be generated and inside of that folder is the index.html to check for broken layout.
+Per default the ```photobox``` will be generated and inside of that folder is the index.html to check for broken layout.

 #### options.screenSizes
 Type: `Array`